-Code Description Lecture Lab Clinic Credit HIS 132 American History II Prerequisites: DRE 098 or DRE 099; or satisfactory reading
+Code Description Lecture Lab Clinic Credit HIS 132 American History II 3 0 0 3

 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in American history since the Civil War.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in social/behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course.